jirispilka/openai-vector-store-integration/README.md

 - Adding the newly created files to the vector store.
 - _[Optional]_ Deleting existing files from the OpenAI files (specified by `fileIdsToDelete` and/or `filePrefix`)

-## How much does it cost?
+## 💰 How much does it cost?

 Find the average usage cost for this actor on the [pricing page](https://apify.com/pricing) under the `Which plan do I need?` section.
 Additional costs are associated with the use of OpenAI Assistant.
 Please refer to their [pricing](https://openai.com/pricing) for details.

+Since the integration is designed to upload entire dataset as a OpenAI file, the cost is minimal, typically less than $0.01 per run.

-## Before you start
+## ✅ Before you start

-To utilize this integration, ensure you have:
+To use this integration, ensure you have:

 - An OpenAI account and an `OpenAI API KEY`.
 Create a free account at [OpenAI](https://beta.openai.com/).
 - Created an [OpenAI Vector Store](https://platform.openai.com/docs/assistants/tools/file-search/vector-stores).
 You will need `vectorStoreId` to run this integration.
 - Created an [OpenAI Assistant](https://platform.openai.com/docs/assistants/overview).

-## Inputs
+## ➡️ Inputs

 Refer to [input schema](.actor/input_schema.json) for details.